CZ-NIC/knot/doc/man_knotc.rst

 **-b**, **--blocking**
   Zone event trigger commands wait until the event is finished.
 Control timeout is set to infinity if not forced by explicit timeout specification.
+On server side, the configuration :ref:`control_timeout` still applies: once passed, an error is returned and the running events will continue running asynchronously.

 **-e**, **--extended**
   Show extended output (even empty items in zone status).